aws-samples/serverless-test-samples/typescript-test-samples/apigw-lambda-sqs-sns-datadog/README.md

 We can see the impact of loading both the AWS SNS client from the AWS SDK, along with Axios.
 ![](./images/cold_start_traces.png)

-Additionally, we can see requests we make to `datadoghq.com` from Axios in both the publisher and the worker, and we can see the time sepnt in SNS and SQS.
+Additionally, we can see requests we make to datadoghq.com from Axios in both the publisher and the worker, and we can see the time spent in SNS and SQS.
+The detailed breakdown on the trace map will be helpful when debugging our test requests to API Gateway  - now it's time to automate our test!
 ![](./images/sns_sqs.png)

 Great!
 Now it's time to automate this test.